 You would find one of these in virtually every professional studio in the world and, at this price, it’s worth considering for your home recording studio.

-Consider the SM57 especially if you want to record electric guitars and vocals.
+Consider the SM57 especially if you want to record hip hop vocals.

 Whether you perform live where the pressure is always on to please your audience, or you have the somewhat more forgiving environment of recording, you’ll certainly find the SM57’s sound to be clear and lustrous with its delineated frequency reverberation.